meetoseh/backend/docs/db/client_flows.md

     untrusted input would become a screen input with a custom format, e.g., `image_uid`, that could turn untrusted input into a sensitive object (usually a JWT)
-  - `not_found`: the client tried to trigger a flow that was in the allowed triggers but didn't exist or doesn't accept triggers from that platform
+  - `not_found`: the client tried to trigger a flow that was in the allowed triggers but didn't exist or doesn't accept triggers from that platform.
+Also used when a resource is referenced that doesn't exist, such as trying to view a journal entry but that journal entry does not exist or is not owned by that user.
   - `desync`: the client tried to pop a screen that was no longer the front of the queue.
   - `error_bad_auth`: the client tried to trigger a flow with invalid auth parameters,